 The pastor serves as moderator at business meetings for the church unless he is absent or the church is without a pastor.
-In the event that the pastor is unavailable, another staff member or deacon shall preside.
+A church staff minister may serve as temporary moderator.
+If no staff is available to moderate, the chairman of deacons may do so.